clinicedc/edc-consent/README.md

 If a consent version cannot be found given the consent model class and report_datetime a `ConsentTypeError` is raised.

-If a consent for this subject_identifier cannot be found that matches the `ConsentType` and `NotConsentedError` is raised.
+If a consent for this subject_identifier cannot be found that matches the `ConsentType` a `NotConsentedError` is raised.

 ## Common senarios